ToposInstitute/RelationalThinking-Book/_sources/chp6-dpo.md

 ## 6.5 Adding vertices and edges to a graph

 We applied the deletion rule to remove vertices and edges from a host graph at the match.
 We called the resulting graph a pushout complement.
 We are now ready to add vertices and edges specified by the addition rule.
 However, we will now work with the pushout complement we computed in the previous step.
-We first remove vertices and edges.
-We then add vertices and edges.
+The idea is that we first deleted, we are now ready to add.
 That will complete our replacement procedure!
 Hurray!

 As always, let us begin by drawing a diagram of the gre relationships we got!
 The advantage of drawing digrams is that it arranges information in an intuitive way that it makes it easier to "see" the solution!